 Implementation of the default pattern

-Here's some code you might see in an app where ReadingListEntry objects are generated from a mix of defaults and user input, for example.
+objects are generated from a mix of defaults and user input, for example.

 I like this pattern a lot, and it's especially good as the complexity of data in an application scales up.
 When objects have many fields or when users have multiple ways of creating data entries, centralizing defaults like this reduces a lot of boilerplate code (especially when combined with the Stage 4 object spread operator).
 And when things go wrong, it makes finding the culprit a lot easier.

-But there's a problem with the way we're setting our defaults.
-To satisfy the TypeScript compiler, the default reading list entry's createdOn and id properties are set to unusable values.
+properties are set to unusable values.
 It may not seem like a big deal because we can see that those fields are always being overwritten with data from the user.
-But say we call generateReadingListEntry and forget to overwrite the default id value?
-The compiler wouldn't tell us about our mistake and our application would fail silently.
+But say we call generateReadingListEntry

 A mistake like this can and should be caught at compile time.
 Otherwise, this could end in a poor user experience at best or be catastrophic to the integrity of the user's data at worst.